mbernier/site_tracker/README.markdown

 ### Scraper

-- [ x ] Write code to get images
+- [x] Write code to get images
-- [ x ] Write code to get links
+- [x] Write code to get links
-- [ x ] Write code to get meta information
+- [x] Write code to get meta information
-- [ x ] Identify redirect HTML pages and where they redirect to
+- [x] Identify redirect HTML pages and where they redirect to
-- [ x ] Send list of URLs to an endpoint to process them
+- [x] Send list of URLs to an endpoint to process them
-- [ x ] Send list of images to an endpoint to process them
+- [x] Send list of images to an endpoint to process them
 - [ ] Run through a list of URLs

 ### Database

 - [ ] Replace strings with IDs in store.js
-- [ ] Create pages
+- [x] Create pages (basic table structure in comments right now)
-  - [ ] account for github URLs
+  - [x] account for github URLs
-  - [ ] account for redirect pages
+  - [x] account for redirect pages
   - [ ] add page status: live, dark-deploy, abandoned, tentative-abandoned
 - [ ] Create images
 - [ ] Create tasks